ccastell18/Synthesized/README.md

 # Synthesized

+This is my very first project in my web immersive program.
 This project will be a synthesizer made out of HTML and Javascript.
 I will also include a thermin.
 It will all be based off of the Web Audio API that is built into the browser.
 The synthesizer will: